-Code of practice for the humane control of rabbits
+National Code of Practice for the humane control of rabbits

 Introduction

-The aim of this code of practice is to provide information and guidance to vertebrate pest managers responsible for the control of rabbits.
+The aim of this National Code of Practice is to provide information and guidance to vertebrate pest managers responsible for the control of rabbits.
 Control programs aim to reduce the negative impacts of rabbits using the most humane, target specific, cost effective and efficacious techniques available.

-This code of practice (COP) is adopted nationally.
+This National Code of Practice (CoP) is adopted nationally.
 Jurisdictions can apply more stringent requirements as long as they retain the principles set out in these codes.
-The COP should only be used subject to the applicable legal requirements (including OH&S) operating in the relevant jurisdiction.
+The CoP should only be used subject to the applicable legal requirements (including OH&S) operating in the relevant jurisdiction.

 Background